Dear Dads, Partner, Spouses,

 I am not there to replace you.
 Really!
 You truly are an irreplaceable member of this Birth Team.
 In fact, you have a very valuable role that no one else can fulfill, including me.

 A couple I served were expecting their fourth child and had never had a doula attend any of their previous births.
-They were looking to have better outcomes achieving the natural birth they desired (just so you know - together we achieved that natural birth!).
+They were looking to have better outcomes achieving the natural birth they desired.

-At one of our prenatal appointments, the husband, trying to articulate the husband-expecting mom-doula relationship, said, "In my understanding, it sounds like she's the quarterback, your the coach and I'm the waterboy!".
+At one of our prenatal appointments, the husband, trying to articulate the husband-expecting mom-doula relationship, said, "In my understanding, it sounds like she's the quarterback, you are the coach and I'm the waterboy!".